dhawalrohit729/Fashion-Fiesta/README.md

 ## Fashion Fiesta

 It is a responsive webpage for the Purpose of Selling Clothing things Online, and Expanding the existing Customer Base.
-It Contains a Designs for DashBoard, Browsing Section , Cart, NewsLetter, Registeration Pages. .
+It Contains a Designs for DashBoard, Browsing Section , Cart , Register/Login Pages.

 The Snippets of Above Project.
 # DashBoard